Pre-Disputes

 1. Receive pre-dispute notification

-When a pre-dispute is created against a merchant account, a PRE_DISPUTE_ACTION_REQUIRED webhook notification is sent to the registered endpoint.
+When a pre-dispute is created against a merchant account, a PRE_DISPUTE_OPEN webhook notification is sent to the registered endpoint.

 2. Retrieve pre-dispute details

-Retrieve detailed information about a specific pre-dispute, including the reason, status, and any consumer provided files.
+Retrieve detailed information about a specific pre-dispute, including the reason, status, any consumer provided files and messages, as well as allowedActions and allowedCapabilitiess.
 Full list of reason codes can be accessed here.

 API endpoint: GET /v1/disputes/{disputeId}